VaDmitrii/hw11_Dmitrii_Vasilevich/README.md

-#Flask app with templates#
+# Flask app with templates.
+Vasilevich Dmitrii #

-##This is one of the first attempts to make a flask-build app with rendering to html templates##
+## This is one of the first attempts to make a flask-build app with rendering to html templates ##

 ***
-###The application gets the list of candidates from JSON file and returns different templates on 4 routes:###
+### The application gets the list of candidates from JSON file and returns different templates on 4 routes: ###
 ***

 * index page